How a Balance Transfer Could Affect Your Credit Score

 How Your Credit Score is Calculated

-First, let's look at how credit score are calculated.
-Your credit score is calculated based on five basic factors in different proportions: payment history, level of debt, age of credit, mix of credit, and recent credit applications.
-Credit card balance transfers can affect your credit score in these areas: level of debt, age of credit, and recent credit applications.
+First, let's look at how your credit score is calculated.
+Your credit score is calculated based on five basic factors in different proportions: payment history, level of debt, the age of credit, mix of credit, and recent credit applications.
+Credit card balance transfers can affect your credit score in these areas: level of debt, the age of credit, and recent credit applications.

 Balance Transfer and Credit Utilization